 Alexander has a strong political-administrative empathy and is environment-sensitive.
 Alexander is a bridge builder pur sang and comes to the fore in a complex environment where different interests have to be brought together to reach social return on investment.

-Dr. Gül Özerol (1977) is Knowledge and Communication Director at the ReliefBase.
-At the same time, she is Assistant Professor at the University of Twente, and Senior Water Editor at Fanack.
+Dr. Gül Özerol (1977) is Knowledge and Communication Director at the Reliefbase Foundation.
+At the same time, she is Assistant Professor at the University of Twente, and Senior Editor at Fanack Water.
 Gül holds a PhD in Innovation and Governance for Sustainable Development from the University of Twente, an MSc degree in Integrated Assessment from the University of Osnabrück, Germany, and BSc and MSc degrees in Industrial Engineering from the Middle East Technical University, Turkey.
-She also participated in the water diplomacy workshop, a training-of-trainers programme organized and hosted by MIT, Tufts University and Harvard University.

-Over the past 20 years, Gül has worked as a researcher, consultant and trainer in Europe, North America, Middle East and North Africa, and lived in the Netherlands, Turkey, Palestine, Germany and the United States.
-Building on her interdisciplinary and international background, she has developed partnerships with a diverse set of organizations in the fields of water governance and cooperation, energy transition and climate change.
+Over the past 20 years, Gül has worked as a researcher, consultant and editor in Europe, North America, Middle East and North Africa, and lived in the Netherlands, Turkey, Palestine, Germany and the United States.
+Building on her interdisciplinary and international background, she has developed partnerships with a diverse set of organizations in the fields of water governance and cooperation, and climate change adaptation and mitigation.

-Gül is one of the initiators of PADUCO (Palestinian-Dutch Academic Cooperation Programme on Water) which has been running from 2013 through 2019 and funded by the Netherlands Ministry of Foreign Affairs.
+Gül is one of the initiators of PADUCO (Palestinian-Dutch Academic Cooperation Programme on Water), which has been running from 2013 through 2019 and funded by the Dutch Ministry of Foreign Affairs.
 Within PADUCO, she has been coordinating a team of more than 50 researchers and 20 students from 11 universities in Palestine and the Netherlands.
 She also collaborates in applied research projects on water management and governance, wastewater reuse and gender mainstreaming.
-Recently she has contributed to practice-oriented projects on urban water and climate resilience, such as the CATCH (Water sensitive cities: the answer to challenges of extreme weather events), which focuses on midsize cities in the North Sea Region and integrates the expertise of social and technical scientists with the needs of local stakeholders.
+Recently she has contributed to practice-oriented projects on water and climate resilience in the North Sea Region.

-Co-creation and communication of knowledge to improve cooperation is a recurring theme in Gül’s work.
-Through her editorial position in Fanack, she collaborated with local and international scholars, practitioners and journalists to communicate the water stories of the Middle East and North Africa region.
+Co-production and communication of knowledge to improve cooperation is a recurring theme in Gül’s work.
+Through her editorial position in Fanack, she collaborated with local and international scholars, practitioners and journalists that work in or on the Middle East and North Africa region.
 In 2017, she has developed and co-organized the first ever water diplomacy training for young professionals in the Middle East, North Africa and Europe.
 The training was funded and hosted by the Swedish Institute Alexandria, and involved trainers and participants from governmental and non-governmental organizations, private sector, academia and the media.